-The North River School is a therapeutic school staffed with four certified School Adjustment Counselors.
-Our School Adjustment Counselors will provide explicit daily SEL instruction targeting the following 5 Core Competencies as developed by the Collaborative for Academic, Social, and Emotional Learning (CASEL) curriculum.
+The North River School is a therapeutic school staffed with three certified School Adjustment Counselors.
+Our School Adjustment Counselors will conduct weekly explicit daily SEL groups targeting the following 5 Core Competencies as developed by the Collaborative for Academic, Social, and Emotional Learning (CASEL) curriculum.
 The 5 core competencies are as follows: